Vapotherm (NYSE:VAPO) Rating Lowered to Hold at Canaccord Genuity Group

-Vapotherm (NYSE:VAPO – Get Rating) was downgraded by investment analysts at Canaccord Genuity Group from a “buy” rating to a “hold” rating in a research note issued on Friday, The Fly reports.
-They currently have a $5.00 price objective on the stock, down from their prior price objective of $12.00.
-Canaccord Genuity Group’s target price would indicate a potential upside of 36.99% from the stock’s previous close.
+Canaccord Genuity Group lowered shares of Vapotherm (NYSE:VAPO – Get Rating) from a buy rating to a hold rating in a research report released on Friday, Marketbeat Ratings reports.
+The brokerage currently has $5.00 price objective on the stock, down from their previous price objective of $12.00.

-Several other equities research analysts have also recently weighed in on the stock.
-Piper Sandler cut their price objective on shares of Vapotherm from $8.00 to $5.00 in a research report on Thursday.
-Canaccord Genuity Group cut shares of Vapotherm from a “buy” rating to a “hold” rating and dropped their target price for the stock from $12.00 to $5.00 in a report on Friday.
-Zacks Investment Research raised shares of Vapotherm from a “hold” rating to a “buy” rating and set a $5.25 target price for the company in a report on Wednesday.
-Finally, BTIG Research dropped their target price on shares of Vapotherm from $37.00 to $10.00 in a report on Monday, April 18th.
-One analyst has rated the stock with a sell rating, two have issued a hold rating and two have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, Vapotherm presently has an average rating of “Hold” and a consensus price target of $6.05.
+VAPO has been the topic of several other research reports.
+BTIG Research decreased their price objective on Vapotherm from $37.00 to $10.00 in a report on Monday, April 18th.
+Zacks Investment Research raised Vapotherm from a hold rating to a buy rating and set a $5.25 price objective on the stock in a report on Wednesday, May 4th.
+Canaccord Genuity Group decreased their price objective on Vapotherm from $21.00 to $12.00 in a report on Wednesday, April 13th.
+Finally, Piper Sandler decreased their price objective on Vapotherm from $8.00 to $5.00 in a report on Thursday, May 5th.
+One research analyst has rated the stock with a sell rating, two have assigned a hold rating and two have assigned a buy rating to the stock.
+Based on data from MarketBeat, Vapotherm currently has a consensus rating of Hold and a consensus target price of $6.05.

 Vapotherm, Inc, a medical technology company, focuses on the development and commercialization of proprietary high velocity therapy products used to treat patients of various ages suffering from respiratory distress in the United States and internationally.
 The company offers precision flow systems, such as Precision Flow Hi-VNI, Precision Flow Plus, Precision Flow Classic, and Precision Flow Heliox that deliver heated, humidified, and oxygenated air at a high velocity to patients through a small-bore nasal interface.